siddiquisabih/email-from-nodejs-server/README.md

 8) Click Allow and you should get redirected back to the OAuth page.
 Now go to Step 2 of the sidebar on the left and press Exchange          authorization code for tokens.
    This should populate the two boxes below called Refresh token and Access token with a couple of strings.
 Copy down the Refresh token as    we’ll need it for later!

-9) Add these information into program.js file and you are good to send email ...
+9) Add these information into program.js file and you are good to go.